alamastor/dotfiles/.github/README.md

 * Lower priority for Copilot suggestions
 * Make Noice notifications less annoying, or remove Noice
 * Make Gitsigns work with yadm
+* A way to easily comment out blocks